-8. Review of Effectiveness
+7. Review of Effectiveness

-The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework, including the system of internal control.
+The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the Corporate Management Team and the Executive Officers within the Council who have responsibility for the development and maintenance of the governance environment, by the Audit & Risk Manager's Annual Report, and by comments made by the external auditors and other review agencies and inspectorates.
+For 2019/20 this included a review of the report provided by the Care Inspectorate on the HSCP's internal Homecare services following an unannounced inspection in July 2019.
+Whilst this report made recommendations for improvements ot be taken forward by the HSCP, there were no material implications for the Council's governance or control framework.

-During 2020/21, the Council continued to put in place appropriate management and reporting arrangements to enable it to be satisfied that its approach to corporate governance is both appropriate given the focus on the Covid response and effective in practice.
+During 2019/20, the Council continued to put in place appropriate management and reporting arrangements to enable it to be satisfied that its approach to corporate governance is both appropriate and effective in practice.
 Specifically, the Council's governance arrangements have been reviewed against the requirements of the CIPFA/SOLACE Framework.
 Whilst this process of review is co-ordinated corporately and approved by the Corporate Management Team, Executive Officers have a responsibility to ensure their own governance arrangements are adequate and operating effectively.
 In line with the CIPFA/SOLACE Framework, each Executive Officer is required to make an annual statement confirming that this is the case.
-For 2020/21, these Executive Officer disclosures confirm the adequacy and effective operation of corporate governance arrangements and financial controls.
-These assurances extend to include progressing the following areas, in addition to the areas highlighted by Internal Audit for improvement at section 10 c) below:
+For 2019/20, these Executive Officer disclosures confirm the adequacy and effective operation of corporate governance arrangements and financial controls.
+These assurances extend to include mitigating actions taken in relation to a compliance risk identified within the system of record keeping for dangerous buildings.
+Such action was taken to demonstrate compliance with Health and Safety legislation following a planned Internal Audit inspection.
+Similar assurances were provided in relation to segregation of duties within the payroll systems and further to Health and Safety improvements made in 2019/20, the reinforcement of mechanisms to ensure consistent health and safety compliance within Council buildings.
+In 2019/20 the Council referred itself to the Health and Safety Executive (HSE) in relation to a Health and Safety issue within a specific Council building.
+The HSE carried out an inspection and the results of this will be reported in 2020/21.
+Mitigating actions to address these risks have included a review of the assurance processes relating to building health and safety compliance, the establishment of improved dangerous buildings procedures and the implementation of a new employee structure to enable payroll segregation.
+Internal Audit are planning to carry out a review of Buildings Regulatory Compliance in early 2021 to provide further assurance over the controls in this area.